Facebook Tips & Strategies

 • From the Facebook app, tap "Create story" at the top of your News Feed.

 • Your phone's gallery will open.
-At the top of the screen, tap the "Select Multiple" button.
+Tap the "Select Multiple" button at the top.

-• Now, tap on each photo you want to include in your Story.
+• Tap on each photo you want to include in your Story.
 They will be added in the order you select them.

 • Tap "Next" when you are finished.